TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 comma-separated, e.g. 35,60.
 Multiple compute capabilites will increase the size of executables.

+If new cards are released but the newer compute capabilities are not supported, please inform us.

 The full list of compute capabilities can be found on the `NVIDIA website. <https://developer.nvidia.com/cuda-gpus>`_